Joe Medwick: St. Louis Cardinals (1932–1940)

+Brooklyn Dodgers (1940–1943)

-Medwick's 64 doubles in 1936 remains the National League record.
-He also held the National League record with seven consecutive seasons with 40 or more doubles until Stan Musial topped it with nine.
-In 1940, the Cardinals traded Medwick and Curt Davis to the Dodgers for $125,000 and four lesser-known players.
+On June 12, 1940, the Cardinals traded Medwick and Curt Davis to the Brooklyn Dodgers for $125,000 and four lesser-known players.
 While still a solid hitter, Medwick never excelled defensively, where the Cardinals felt he was losing some of the skills he displayed in his 1937 Triple Crown season.
 Team president Branch Rickey and owner Sam Breadon also thought the trade would be best because they thought that Medwick was becoming increasingly discontented with being a Cardinal, having spent all season haggling with the pair over his contract.

+In 1941, Medwick batted .318 in 133 games and helped Brooklyn win their first pennant since 1920.
+He batted .300 in 142 games in 1942, and had a .272 average through 48 games as of mid-July 1943, the end of his first stint with Brooklyn.

+June 1940 beaning

-Six days after the trade, Medwick was nearly killed by what some at the time regarded as a beanball thrown by former Cardinals teammate Bob Bowman.
+Six days after joining the Dodgers, on June 18, 1940, Medwick was nearly killed by what some at the time regarded as a beanball thrown by former Cardinals teammate Bob Bowman.
 A mob of Dodgers led by their manager, Leo Durocher, charged the mound and had to be restrained from going after Bowman by the other Cardinals and the umpires.
-Uniformed members of the New York City Police Department sat with Bowman in the dugout to protect him from the crowd, and on request from Dodger president Larry MacPhail, nearly one hundred were present by the end of the game.
+Uniformed members of the New York City Police Department sat with Bowman in the dugout to protect him from the crowd, and on request from Dodger president Larry MacPhail, nearly 100 were present by the end of the game.

 William O'Dwyer, Brooklyn's district attorney, started an investigation to determine whether the hit by pitch was deliberate.
 Bowman blamed the incident on sign stealing by Dodgers coach Chuck Dressen.
 He said that Dressen would whistle each time he saw the sign for a curveball.
 Hearing the whistle, Medwick stepped toward what he thought was a curveball, but Bowman had decided to throw a high, inside fastball to confuse them.
 When Medwick strode forward, the ball hit him in the temple and rendered him unconscious.
 Medwick did not blame Bowman for the beaning, telling one of O'Dwyer's aides: "No direct threat had been made to me by Bowman.
 I saw the ball leave from his hand, but that was the last I saw of it."